Japoy Lizardo: Career

 He ended his competitive career when he quit as a member of the Philippine men's taekwondo team in November 2015 due to his leg injury.

 Lizardo was among the 14 scholar-athletes who have scholarships from the Olympic Solidarity Movement under the Philippine Olympic Committee.

 By 2016, Lizardo now serves as head coach of the Philippine national taekwondo team.

 Personal life

+He grew up in Cabanatuan City and was honored in 2012 with the "Anak ng Cabanatuan" award during the city’s 62nd founding anniversary, which recognized distinguished individuals with strong ties to the city.

 He is married with co-taekwondo artist Janice Lagman since May 8, 2016.
 On August 11, 2016, the couple announced on Instagram that they are expecting their first child.
 They announced the birth of their first child on February 25, 2017.